ben/writings/web-and-php-git-is-simple/simple.md

 There are a few commands whose job is mainly to deal with these three trees.

-* `git add`
-* `git checkout`
+* `git checkout` – Copies content from HEAD into the index and work tree.
+  It can also move HEAD first.
+* `git add` – Copies content from the work tree to the index.
-* `git commit`
+* `git commit` – Copies content from the index to HEAD.

-Even reset becomes knowable using this framework.
+## Things are Better Now

+Now that we know a few things, some of Git's seemingly-strange commands start to make sense.
+Take committing, with the weird staging area.
+Here's what's actually happening:

+1. The working tree gets modified as you change your code.
+1. You use `git add` to build up a proposal for the next commit.
+  You can even do this with only some of the changes from a file, leaving others in the work tree but not in the index.
+1. You use `git commit`, which:
+  * Stores new trees and blobs to the ODB, re-using ones that haven't changed.
+  * Creates a new commit which points to the new tree, and includes your comments.
+  * Moves HEAD (and the ref it points to) to the new commit.

+And now you can start back at step 1.

+Another example is `git reset`, one of the most hated and feared commands in all of Git.
-Reset has three jobs:
+Reset generally performs three steps:

 1. Move HEAD (and the branch it points to) to point to a different commit
 1. Update the index to have the contents from HEAD
 1. Update the work tree to have the contents from the index

-And, through some poorly-named command-line options, you can choose where it stops.
+And, through some oddly-named command-line options, you can choose where it stops.

 * `git reset --soft` will stop after step 1.
   HEAD and the checked-out branch are moved, but that's all.